Unit 2 Summary

 μk: Symbol

-μk = Fk / N (Fk = Force of kinetic friction), (NNormal force or the force perpendicular to the contacting surfaces)
+μk = Fk / N (Fk = Force of kinetic friction), (N = Normal force or

 The motion equation for the box that moves up the hill: